CCBDA-UPC/Assignments-2025/Lab07.md

 ### Using Kibana's Features for Observability

-Kibana offers several powerful features for observability:

-1. **Visualizations**:
-    - Create pie charts, histograms, and line charts to visualize trends in logs (e.g., error rates, request counts, etc.).

-2. **Alerting**:
-    - You can set up **alerts** based on thresholds in Kibana to notify you when specific conditions are met, such as when the error rate exceeds a certain limit.

-3. **Machine Learning**:
-    - Kibana offers machine learning features to detect anomalies in your logs and metrics.

 Using the configuration deployed in this lab session, ELK is only going to receive the logs sent to the `django` logger which in the code is selected using the code: `logger = logging.getLogger('django')`.